The course is part of this learning path

 Welcome to introduction to Azure IoT Hub.

-My name is Ben Lambert, and I’ll be narrating the course the author Marco Parenzan.
+My name is Ben Lambert, and I’ll be narrating the course for the author Marco Parenzan.

 In this course we’ll be covering some of the features of IoT Hub as well as how to communicate with IoT Hub from the device SDKs.
 Between the SDKs, and messaging functionality, IoT Hub can simplify the development of IoT solutions.